mhuesch/covid-ventilator-gantry/README.md

 # TODO

-* [ ] encrypt the communication channel between the client and the server. this is important!
+* [ ] Important! : encrypt the communication channel between the client and the server.